-Updated on September 25th, 2019 by Aristofanis Papadatos
+Updated on March 17th, 2020 by Aristofanis Papadatos

+As the saying goes, the house always wins.
+Casinos operate strong business models, as casinos earn a virtually guaranteed profit from the sum of the bets they receive.
 The relatively attractive economics of casinos make the industry worthy of a closer look.
 Investors may be particularly intrigued by the earnings growth and dividends of the major casino stocks.

 The 4 major publicly-traded casino stocks all pay dividends to shareholders.
 You can find them on our list of list of 674 dividend-paying consumer cyclical stocks.